East Of Culture – Different Sounds Art’n’Music Festival

 The programme of the festival is also rich in events for fans of ambitious cinema, literature and contemporary art.
 Children will have a chance to take part in Little Different Sounds.
 The festival is accompanied by a year-round series of concerts called Different Sounds Zone.

-East of Culture is a cultural project integrating artists from cities in eastern Poland (Bialystok, Lublin and Rzeszow) and artists from countries of the Eastern Partnership (Armenia, Azerbaijan, Belarus, Georgia, Moldavia and Ukraine).
-It is carried out by the National Centre of Culture and the three Polish cities.
-The project aims to present and help discover the unique aspects of each culture as well as to facilitate the sharing of artistic experiences.
-Over time, the festival became a bridge connecting our eastern partners with broader European culture.
-2016 will mark the fourth year of the project.
-The project has been made possible by the involvement of creative groups and local governments of Eastern Poland, as well as the Ministry of Culture and National Heritage.
+East of Culture is a cultural project integrating artists from cities in eastern Poland (Bialystok, Lublin and Rzeszow) and artists from Eastern Partnership countries (Armenia, Azerbaijan, Belarus, Georgia, Moldavia and Ukraine).
+It is carried out by the National Centre for Culture and the three Polish cities.
+The project aims at presenting and helping discover the unique aspects of each culture as well as at facilitating the sharing of artistic experiences.
+Over time, the festival has become a bridge connecting our eastern partners with broader European culture.
+In 2018, East of Culture takes place for the 6th time.
+The project has been made possible thanks to the involvement of creative groups and local governments of Eastern Poland and the Ministry of Culture and National Heritage.